-A. Welcome to MeridianComplete (Medicare-Medicaid Plan)
+A. Welcome to MeridianComplete

-MeridianComplete (Medicare-Medicaid Plan) is a Medicare-Medicaid Plan.
+MeridianComplete is a Medicare-Medicaid Plan.
 A Medicare-Medicaid Plan is an organization made up of doctors, hospitals, pharmacies, providers of long term supports and services, and other providers.
 It also has care coordinators and care teams to help you manage all your providers and services.
 They all work together to provide the care you need.

-MeridianComplete (Medicare-Medicaid Plan) was approved by the State of Michigan and the Centers for Medicare & Medicaid Services (CMS) to provide you services as part of the MI Health Link program.
+MeridianComplete was approved by the State of Michigan and the Centers for Medicare & Medicaid Services (CMS) to provide you services as part of the MI Health Link program.

 MI Health Link is a program jointly run by Michigan and the federal government to provide better health care for people who have both Medicare and Michigan Medicaid.
 Under this program, the state and federal government want to test new ways to improve how you get your Medicare and Michigan Medicaid health care services.
+MeridianComplete is owned by Centene Corporation.